Flowers are known to lift one’s spirits…but did you know they can providing physical as well as emotional healing?

 Flower essences come in a variety of forms that can be used for medicinal purposes.
 Dried flowers, teas made from flowers and essential oils from flowers are available at most herbal health stores.
 (If you’re feeling adventurous, you could grow your own flowers and either boil them in natural spring water or dry them in the sun.)
 Regardless, anyone wanting to use flowers in a healing formula should be careful, as some flowers are very potent.
 We recommend you consult your doctor before getting started.

 That “weed” that takes over your yard has more value than you think!
-The edible Dandelion flowers are rich in minerals and vitamins A, B, C and D. As a result, they are beneficial for overall wellbeing – and the Native Americans knew this and used the flower extensively.
-Boil some dried dandelion flowers for 2 minutes, strain it and enjoy this herbal tonic.
+The edible Dandelion flowers are rich in minerals and vitamins A, B, C, and D. As a result, they are beneficial for overall wellbeing – and the Native Americans knew this and used the flower extensively.
+Boil some dried dandelion flowers for 2 minutes, strain them and enjoy this herbal tonic.

 What it’s for: headaches and ridding the body of toxins

 Since Roman times, this flower has been used as a wound healer.
-The flower’s blossoms contain oils and resins that calm inflammation, provide healing and even have antibacterial, antifungal and antiviral properties.
-Today, Calendula is often a primary ingredient in herbal salves use for rashes, minor cuts and even chapped lips.
-You can also brew an infusion to treat athlete’s foot, acne, conjunctivitis, mouth ulcers and yeast infections!
+The flower’s blossoms contain oils and resins that calm inflammation, provide healing, and even have antibacterial, antifungal, and antiviral properties.
+Today, Calendula is often a primary ingredient in herbal salves used for rashes, minor cuts, and even chapped lips.
+You can also brew an infusion to treat athlete’s foot, acne, conjunctivitis, mouth ulcers, and yeast infections!

 Doctors in Europe as well as avid herbalists have long seen the heart-healthy benefits of Hawthorn.
 The pink and white flower blossoms contain compounds that improve blood flow, strengthen the contraction of the heart muscle, lower blood pressure and provide calming for heart palpitations.
 Many herbalists advocate for drinking Hawthorn tea to maintain heart health for people over 40 with a family history of cardiovascular issues.
 Note: if you take medication for a heart condition, check with your doctor before using Hawthorn, as it can enhance the effects of certain drugs.